-- A. Ensure the child has a physical exam by his/her primary care physician, if possible, within seventy-two (72) hours of locating the child or immediately in the case of a medical emergency. - B. Notify immediately (but no later than twenty-four (24) hours after the child has been located) all parties and individuals previously notified of the child's disappearance that the child has been located to include, but not limited to: - 1) Secondary FSW, if applicable; - 2) TYS Coordinator, if applicable; - 3) FSW Supervisor; - 4) Area Director; - 5) Placement provider; - 6) Local OCC attorney; - 7) Child's attorney ad litem; - 8) Custodial and non-custodial parents; - 9) Law enforcement; and - 10) NCMEC: - a) This notification may occur via email, phone, or text as appropriate. - C. Conduct a visit with the child and placement provider by the next business day after the child has been located to determine what immediate needs the child and placement provider may have and what immediate steps may need to be taken to better support both the child and placement provider (this visit may be conducted by the secondary FSW caseworker as appropriate). - D. Update the child's placement in the Division's information management system within two (2) business days of locating the child. - E. Determine the primary factors that contributed to the child's running away or otherwise being absent from foster care to include: - 1) Updating the child's assessment in the Division's information management system thirty (30) days of locating the child. - 2) Determining if the child is a possible sex trafficking victim based on responses to the updated assessment and any other information gathered. - a) If there is reason to believe the child is, or is at risk of being, a victim of sex trafficking: - i.
-Document accordingly in the Division's information management system and conference with the FSW supervisor to determine appropriate next steps for additional screening related to sex trafficking victims and referral to appropriate services, or both.

-Report information on children or youth who have been identified as being a sex trafficking victim to local law enforcement immediately, and in no case later than twenty-four (24) hours after receiving the information.
+- A. Ensure the child has a physical exam by his/her primary care physician, if possible, within 72 hours of locating the child or immediately in the case of a medical emergency. - B. Notify immediately (but no later than 24 hours after the child has been located) all parties and individuals previously notified of the child's disappearance that the child has been located to include, but not limited to: - 1) Secondary FSW, if applicable - 2) TYS Coordinator, if applicable - 3) FSW Supervisor - 4) Area Director - 5) Placement provider - 6) Local OCC attorney - 7) Child's attorney ad litem - 8) Custodial and/or non-custodial parents - 9) Law enforcement - 10) NCMEC - a) This notification may occur via email, phone, or text as appropriate. - C. Conduct a visit with the child and placement provider by the next business day after the child has been located to determine what immediate needs the child and/or placement provider may have and what immediate steps may need to be taken to better support both the child and placement provider (this visit may be conducted by the secondary FSW caseworker as appropriate). - D. Update the child's placement screen in CHRIS within two (2) business days of locating the child. - E. Determine the primary factors that contributed to the child's running away or otherwise being absent from foster care to include: - 1) Updating the child's CANS assessment including completion of the runaway CANS module within 30 days of locating the child. - 2) Determining if the child is a possible sex trafficking victim based on responses to the updated CANS and any other information gathered. - a) If there is reason to believe the child is, or is at risk of being, a victim of sex trafficking: - Document accordingly in CHRIS and conference with the FSW supervisor to determine appropriate next steps for additional screening related to sex trafficking victims and/or referral to appropriate services. - ii.
+Report information on children or youth who have been identified as being a sex trafficking victim to local law enforcement immediately, and in no case later than 24 hours after receiving the information.

-- ii.
-Document in the Division's information management system when local law enforcement is notified of a child being identified as a sex trafficking victim. - F. Communicate regularly with the child's secondary FSW caseworker and or TYS Coordinator, if applicable.
+- iii.
+Document in CHRIS contacts when local law enforcement is notified of a child being identified as a sex trafficking victim. - F. Communicate regularly with the child's secondary FSW caseworker and or TYS Coordinator, if applicable.

-When a child missing from an out-of-home placement is located, the secondary FSW caseworker will:
+When a child missing from an out-of-home placement is located, the secondary Family Service Worker caseworker will:

-- A. Collaborate with the primary FSW as needed to ensure: - 1) The child has a physical exam by his/her primary care physician, if possible, within seventy-two (72) hours of locating the child; and - 2) All appropriate parties are notified that the child has been located.
+- A. Collaborate with the primary FSW as needed to ensure: - 1) The child has a physical exam by his/her primary care physician, if possible, within 72 hours of locating the child. - 2) All appropriate parties are notified that the child has been located.